WeTechHK/Universal-BCOS-DOC/source/advance/bootnodes/index.md

 ## Available bootnodes {#available-bootnodes}

-A list of builtin bootnodes within go-ethereum can be found [here](https://github.com/ethereum/go-ethereum/blob/master/params/bootnodes.go#L23).
-These bootnodes are maintained by the Ethereum Foundation and the go-ethereum team.
+A list of builtin bootnodes within go-Universal BCOS can be found [here](https://github.com/Universal BCOS/go-Universal BCOS/blob/master/params/bootnodes.go#L23).
+These bootnodes are maintained by the Universal BCOS Foundation and the go-Universal BCOS team.

 There are other lists of bootnodes maintained by volunteers available.
 Please make sure to always include at least one official bootnode, otherwise you could be eclipse attacked.